Journey of the Statue of Khui-en-khufu

-They made architectural drawings of tomb G 2407, and typed up descriptions of the tomb and the statues and other objects they found there.
+They made architectural drawings of tomb G 2407, and typed up descriptions of it, along with the statues and other objects they found there.

 At this point, it was time to decide where the statue would go.
 The Expedition had a contract and permissions from the Egyptian Antiquities Service.
 At the end of the dig season, they made a division.